 And it leaves us parents….who are hands on ’round the clock….who are vigilant CONSTANTLY…who see first hand how real it is…. at a loss.
 In our 17-year journey, we’ve been told by doctors there’s really nothing wrong with your child, glared at by school administrators when we try to explain the diagnosis, accused of making their disorder up, or just simply dismissed altogether.
 It leaves you feeling like you’re climbing up a mountain that’s never going to end.

 So, what can we do, as we continually run into this wall of disbelief, or discredit, from a vastly misunderstanding world?
 Here are a few strategies we’ve learned over the years…

 - Educate.
 Education has two facets to it.
 First, there’s self-education.
-You must must must become the forefront expert on your child’s disorder, as I just talked about with advocacy.
+To the best of your ability you must become the forefront expert on your child’s disorder.
 You need to know everything single characteristic, trigger, symptom, and side-effect.
 Everything!
 The second part of education has to do with helping other’s understand.
-I was pretty blunt with the beginning of this post, but the truth is, you just can’t throw your hands up and conclude that the world doesn’t get it and call it a day.
-Even when you feel like you’re on an island and no one’s coming, you still fight.
-You still show up and work to educate even if it feels like you’re like a video game character who’s reached the end of the game’s code and is now running in place.
+We just can’t throw our hands up and conclude that the world doesn’t get it and call it a day.
+Even when we feel like we’re on an island and no one’s coming, we still fight.
 Education and advocacy hold hands with one another.
 Show up to meetings with literature- blog posts, case studies, current research.
 Read books and organize the notes you took at a conference you attended to be handed out.
 Do this politely, but firmly.
 A misunderstanding world doesn’t know what they don’t know.
 It’s up to us to educate.